rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 In the left side panel, go to the button Deploy and run transactions.

-At Environment, make sure you have selected the `Injected Web3`.
+Under `Environment`, make sure you have selected the `Injected Web3` option, as this tells Remix to use the the Web3 provider injected by a browser plugin such as MetaMask of Nifty.

 Then click the button `Deploy`.